-- Understand the key components of providing supported asthma self-management
+- Understand the key components of supported asthma self-management.

-- Appreciate the benefits of self-management to individuals and the health care service
+- Appreciate the benefits of self-management for individuals and the health care service.

-- Be confident in completing a personal asthma action plan and personalising to individuals
+- Be confident in completing an individualised personal asthma action plan.

 - Understand the importance of tailoring self-management support for different cultural, ethnic and age groups.

 The US Institute of Medicine defines self-management as “the tasks that individuals must undertake to live with one or more chronic conditions.
 These tasks include having the confidence to deal with medical management, role management and emotional management of their conditions”.1

 Successful self-management requires understanding of the important factors for both the individual and the condition.2

 In the case of asthma, due to its variable nature, individuals need the ability and confidence to “deal with medical management” quickly and appropriately.1 Being able to regain control in the event of an exacerbation is a priority.
 In this way, a patient may prevent potentially severe – even fatal – exacerbations and hospital admissions.

 Nonetheless, individuals are living with asthma full time.
 It is important to realise that their ways of monitoring and managing their condition have been shaped over time according to their experience.